-Khartoum...Kartoum...You are looking at six hundred thousand dollars on four hoofs.
-I bet even Russian Czars never paid that kind of dough for a single horse.
-But I'm not going to race him I'm going to put him out to Stud.
-HAGEN and WOLTZ sit at an enormous dining room table, attended by SEVERAL SERVANTS.
-Great paintings hang on the walls.
-The meal is elaborate and sumptuous.
+Khartoum...Khartoum...You are looking at six hundred thousand dollars on four hoofs.
+I bet even Russican Czars never paid that kind of dough for a single horse.
+Eut I'm not going to race him I'm going to put him out to Stud.